mvs-98/Spotify-Popularity-Analysis-Tableau-Visualisation-Project/README.md

 * Popularity
 * Track-level data

-This dataset was imported into Tableau using the **Connect to a File → Microsoft Excel** option.
+This dataset was imported into Tableau using the **Connect to a File → Text File** option.

 ---